 If there is more than one child in your family you may be at an advantage when it comes to teaching them how to care for their teeth, a little sibling rivalry never hurts.
 Make brushing a family affair complete with time and progress charts.
 The family member who has the best checkup earns the most stars – til next time.
 Kids love to compete with each other, and with their parents.

-Speaking of checkups, your children need to know that regularly scheduled visits with their pediatric dentist is essential to maintaining good oral health – and keep from getting a cavity!
+Speaking of checkups, your children need to know that regularly scheduled visits with their pediatric dentist in Aurora is essential to maintaining good oral health – and keep from getting a cavity!
 Finding the perfect dental home at a young age will assure that your child will be comfortable in the surroundings early on.